Jdahl13/Training-Insights-Dashboard/README.md

 all worked correctly before introducing app code as a second variable to debug.

+### Missing OAuth scope for activity data

+After successfully testing my access and refresh tokens, requests to `/athlete/activities` failed with a `missing activity:read_permission` error.
+The original authorization only requested the `read` scope, not `activity:read`.
+Resolved by re-running the browser authorization step with an expanded scope (`read,activity:read`) and `approval_prompt=force` to ensure Strava re-prompted for the new permission, then exchanging the fresh authorization code for a new token pair.

+When re-running the browser authorization, I was initially thown off by the localhost error I was getting, but after review I realized that was to be expected.

 ## What's Next

 Pull and inspect real athlete data from Stravs 'athlete/activities' endpoint.